josevdev/backup-vim-snippets/README.md

-# vim-snippets
+# snippets
-custom vim snippets
+backup of all my vim snipmate snippets